 While Snapdragon decided to go for an Octa-Core chipset, Apple is still using a dual cluster hexacore CPU.
 Huawei and Samsung are using octa-core CPUs as well.

-The major difference between Huawei and Samsung is that Huawei is using stock Cortex A-76 cores while Samsung is using its homegrown Moongoose CPU cores.
+The significant difference is that Huawei uses stock Cortex A-76 cores, while Samsung uses its homegrown Moongoose CPU cores.

 Out of the bunch, Snapdragon’s implementation seems most efficient as the one higher clocked Kyro 485 Core can achieve maximum speed where single-threaded performance is necessary.

 In terms of graphics, the A12 Bionic wins hands down.
 The Snapdragon 855 comes close with its Adreno 640 GPU.
 Samsung and Huawei are third and fourth, respectively.
 Apple also wins in the storage department.
 Using an integrated NVMe controller, Apple has managed the fastest read and write speeds.
 Samsung has made strides using UFS 3.0 in the S10, which puts it in close conjunction with Apple.
 Snapdragon lags slightly, and Huawei still has some catching up to do.

 When it comes to the camera, Snapdragon wins.
 It can record 4k 60 FPS video in HDR10+ format.
 You can even record real-time 4k portrait videos.